leanprover-community/sphere-eversion/README.md

-# The sphere eversion project
+# The sphere eversion project (supplementary material for CPP 2023)

-The goal of this project is to formalize the proof of a theorem implying the existence of sphere eversions.
-Details can be found on the [project website.](https://leanprover-community.github.io/sphere-eversion/)
+This is the supplementary material for the CPP 2023 paper "Formalising the h-principle and sphere eversion"

+# Contents of this folder

+The Lean source files are in the `src` directory, together with the compiled binaries.
+The source files for the blueprint are in the `blueprint/src` directory.
+A compiled pdf version is in `blueprint.pdf`.
+We recommend navigating the blueprint using the html version which can be found [online](https://leanprover-community.github.io/sphere-eversion/blueprint/index.html) or locally built using the instructions below.

-# Build the Lean files
+# Navigating the Lean files

-To build the Lean files of this project, you need to have a working version of Lean.
+However, one does need a working version of Lean.
-See [the installation instructions](https://leanprover-community.github.io/get_started.html) (under Regular install).
+See [the installation instructions of Lean](https://leanprover-community.github.io/get_started.html) (under Regular install).

-To obtain this repo, run `leanproject get sphere-eversion`.
-If you already have the repo, you can update it with `git pull` followed by `leanproject get-mathlib-cache`.

 To build the repo, run `leanproject build`.
+However, this should not do anything, since the compiled versions are already included.

+We will provide instructions on how to navigate the code using the VS code editor.
+If you installed Lean using the aforementioned instructions, you should have a working version of VS code with the Lean 3 extension.

+To launch VS code, run `code .` in the top-level directory to open the project folder.
+Opening a single file in VS Code will cause the extension to misbehave.
+After opening ane `.lean` file, there should be a `Lean infoview` on the right-hand side of your screen, which will give you information from Lean.
+This can be used to navigate the proofs.

+To confirm that we have proven a theorem without additional axioms, you can run at the bottom of `local/sphere_eversion.lean` the command `#print axioms sphere_eversion_of_loc` to see which axioms are used.
+This should return the list `classical.choice`, `quot.sound`, `propext`.
+If any proofs were omitted or additional axioms were used, they would be mentioned here.

-# Build the blueprint
+# Build the blueprint html

 To build the web version of the blueprint, you need a working LaTeX installation.
 Furthermore, you need some packages: